project-undefined/NextOnion/README.md

 The observer is also in charge of reading incoming messages from other users.

-(NOTE: this will be explained in more depth later on, but for now, this is just the general framework. )
+(NOTE: protocol will be explained in more depth later on, but for now, this is just the general framework. )